- What items or services are covered by Medicare Part B?

 The oxygen coverage criteria have been established as a national coverage determination which is codified at Section 60-4 of the Medicare Coverage Issues Manual (HCFA Pub.-6).
 This means that the restrictive coverage criteria are binding on all coverage determinations from the initial decision through an ALJ hearing.
 See, 42 U.S.C. § 1395ff(b)(3)(A).

-Self-Help Packet for Outpatient Physical Therapy Denials (.pdf) And please take a moment to share your story with us.
+- Self-Help Packet for Outpatient Physical Therapy Denials (.pdf)

 Physical, Speech and Occupational Therapy services are suitable for Medicare Part B coverage, and appeal if they have been denied, if they meet the following criteria:

 1. The services were ordered, and the orders are periodically reviewed, by the patient’s treating physician.

 2. The services are “medically necessary.”
 This means that the services provided are considered a specific and effective treatment for the patient’s condition under accepted standards of medical practice.